 Rate Stabilization Rules Benefit Consumers

-Today Long-Term Care Insurance policies are priced for the low-interest rate environment.
+Today Long-Term Care Insurance policies are priced for the low-interest-rate environment we have been experiencing.
 Also, experts say underwriting criteria is much more conservative than 20 years ago.
 For consumers today, this is good news.
 Many states have rate stabilization rules in place.
 This makes it much harder for an insurance company to raise the premium on these policies.
 You can find if your state has this rule in place by clicking here.
 You will also learn about partnership and tax incentives which may be available in your state.

 Asset-Based or "Hybrid" Plans Provide Long-Term Care and Death Benefits

 Today other options are available.
-One option getting press is an asset-based “hybrid” long-term care policy.
-A hybrid policy is typically a life insurance policy or annuity with a rider for Long-Term Care.
-While many insurance companies offer these type of policies, experts warn consumers to be careful of policy language.
+One option getting the attention of the news media and advisors is an asset-based "hybrid" Long-Term Care policy.
+A hybrid policy is typically a life insurance policy or annuity with a rider for long-term care.
+While many insurance companies offer these types of policies, experts warn consumers to be careful of policy language.

-The upside and benefits of these “hybrid” policies?
-You could get all your money back if you never require care.
-Most of these plans are single premium (or an annual payment which can never go up).
-The single premium could be $75,000 or more depending on your age and the amount of Long-Term Care benefit you wish to have available.
+The upside and benefits of these "hybrid" policies?
+You could get all your money back, and more, if you never require care.
+Most of these plans are single premium (or annual payment that can never go up).
+The single premium could be $75,000 or more, depending on your age and the amount of long-term care benefit you wish to have available.

 The downside?
 Experts say the opportunity cost of the single premium may not be worth it for some people.
+You do not want to use money that should be set aside for retirement expenses.
+Traditional Long-Term Care Insurance is usually a better value for most people.
+If you have savings sitting in low return investments, a hybrid plan could be a solution.
 A specialist in Long-Term Care Planning can discuss the pros and cons of this type of policy.

-The third option is what the industry describes as “Short Term Care.”
-These are limited benefit plans designed to be very affordable and available to those with existing health problems or older adults who may not qualify for traditional plans.
+The third option is what the industry describes as "Short-Term Care."
+These are limited benefit plans designed to be affordable and available to those with some existing health problems or older adults who may not qualify for traditional plans.